Diverse universality classes of the topological deconfinement transitions of three-dimensional noncompact lattice Abelian-Higgs models: Introduction

 Several lattice scalar gauge models have been considered, using both compact and noncompact gauge variables, with the purpose of identifying the possible universality classes of the continuous transitions that occur in generic scalar gauge systems.
 They provide examples of topological transitions, which are driven by extended charged excitations with no local order parameter, or by a nontrivial interplay between long-range scalar fluctuations and nonlocal topological gauge modes.

-In this paper we focus on the topological deconfinement transitions that occur in multicomponent lattice Abelian-Higgs (LAH) models with a global SU($N$) symmetry, in which a noncompact Abelian gauge field is coupled with an $N$-component scalar field.
-We show, and numerically confirm, that LAH models can undergo different types of {\em charged} deconfinement transitions, controlled by different {\em charged} fixed points of the renormalization-group (RG) flow that are characterized by a nonvanishing gauge coupling.
-Gauge correlations play an active, but different, role at these deconfinement transitions and, therefore, they cannot be described by effective LGW theories.
+In this paper we address the topological deconfinement transitions that occur in multicomponent lattice Abelian Higgs (LAH) models with a global $SU(N)$ symmetry, in which a noncompact Abelian gauge field is coupled with an $N$-component scalar field.